-For now, though, he was weary.
-Carrie was with her new friend Teila Morgana, watching over a litter of Bluepoint Siamese kittens her female had delivered weeks before.
-Mike was letting his eyes go out of focus, the centuries-old beams becoming a blur as his mind drifted.
+He leaned his head back, letting his eyes go out of focus, the centuries-old beams becoming a blur as his mind drifted.
 He was surrounded by candle stands, the heat of each individual flame clear in his awareness, even now that his eyes were closed.
-He could sense each individual hear source with the came awareness that his eyes might have had looking at stars in the sky.
+He could sense each individual heat source with the same awareness that his eyes might have had looking at stars in the sky.

-He felt a gradual drifting of his consciousness into

-a sort of drowsy fog.
+He felt a gradual drifting of his consciousness into a sort of drowsy fog.
 Drifting off? he joked to himself.
 Vampires didn't drift off unless they were in dire need of blood.
 Perhaps his mind was weary.

 Running.
-Head turning to cast fearful glanced behind.
+Head turning to cast a fearful glance behind.